- If you tried resetting Windows 10 or 11, you might have encountered the Insert your Windows installation or recovery media error.

 - In the command-line, type sfc/scannow and press Enter.

-- Reboot your PC 3 times in sequence until the Advanced Recovery menu appears.
+- Reboot your PC 3 times in sequence until the Advanced Recovery menu appears and choose Troubleshoot.

 - Click on Reset this PC.

 - Choose to keep your files and continue with the procedure.

 This might be a long shot, but there’s a chance that Reset this PC run through the Windows 10 interface won’t work.